Bring-up Cisco NCS 1004

 Filename: http://10.37.1.235/ncs1004/ncs1004-mini-x.iso

-Zero Touch Provisioning (ZTP) is used to deploy minimal configurations on several chassis.
+Zero Touch Provisioning (ZTP) allows you to deploy minimal configurations on several chassis.
 You can use ZTP to boot, set up, and configure the system.
-Configurations such as configuring the management Ethernet interface, installing SMUs, applications, and optional packages can be automated using ZTP.
+You can automate the configuration of the management Ethernet interface, the installation of SMUs, applications, and optional packages using ZTP.
 ZTP does not execute if a username is already configured in the system.

-• Script: Downloads and executes the script files.
-These script files include a programmatic approach to complete a task.
+• Script: Downloads and runs the script files.
+These scripts use a programmatic approach to complete a task.
 For example, scripts created using IOS XR commands to perform patch upgrades.
-The first line of the file must contain #! /bin/bash or #! /bin/sh for ZTP to process the file as script.
+The first line of the file must contain #! /bin/bash or #! /bin/sh for ZTP to process the file as a script.

 host ncs1004 {